nickjlupu/Pewlett-Hackard-Analysis/README.md

 ### Technical Steps
+Note:  All queries can be found in the file: [Challenge7.sql](Queries/Challenge7.sql)

 After joining tables (employee, titles, salaries) and filtering to birth dates in 1952-1955 (Fig.2), the instructions in the challenge walk you through the use of partitioning the data to find and remove unwanted duplicate rows (Fig.3).
 This table is exported to the [Data directory](Data): [deliverable_one_b.csv](Data/deliverable_one_b.csv)